 Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-□ State Medicaid Agency
+☐ State Medicaid Agency □ Weekly

-⊠ Operating Agency X Monthly
+☒ Operating Agency ⊠ Monthly

-□ Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Other Specify: Annually
+Other Specify: ⊠ Annually

-□ Continuously and Ongoing
+☐ Continuously and Ongoing

 Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Service Plans that are currently non-operational.
+when the State does not have all elements of the Quality methods for discovery and remediation related to the assu No Improvement Strategy in place, provide timelines to design trance of Service Plans that are currently non-operational.

+O Yes ce Plans, the specific timeline for implementing identified on.